bjasinsk/cars-rest-api/README.md

 # cars-rest-api

-# Repository intended for the project which is a simple REST API - a basic database of car makes and models working with an external API.
+Repository intended for the project which is a simple REST API - a basic database of car makes and models working with an external API.

+Project requires python version 3.10

 # 1. Launching the project

-# Creation of an environment
+**Creation of an environment:**

-python -m venv venv
+$python -m venv venv

-# Running the environment on a Unix-type system
+**Running the environment on a Unix-type system:**

-source venv/bin/activate
+$source venv/bin/activate

-# Running the environment on Windows
+**Running the environment on Windows:**

-venv\Scripts\activate
+$venv\Scripts\activate

-# Installing the required libraries
+**Installing the required libraries:**

-pip install -r requirements.txt
+$pip install -r requirements.txt

-python3.10

-# To start the project using gunicorn:
+**To start the project using gunicorn:**

-gunicorn app:app
+$gunicorn app:app

+# 2. Run tests

+To run the tests, go to the src subfolder in the terminal and then run the command:

+$pytest

+# 3. How to test individually

+# 4. Models
+The car class represents an auto in the database, it has fields in it such as:
+-id - an identifier to pass in the database
+- make - the brand name of the car
+- model - the name of the car model
+- avarage_rate - the average rating the car has received at a given time
+- vote_count - the number of votes with a rating on this car

+# 5. Endpoints
+**POST /cars**
+Description: Add a new car to the database.
+Request body: JSON object with make and model.
+Response: JSON object indicating success or failure.

+**POST /rate**
+Description: Submit a rating for a car.
+Request body: JSON object with make, model, and rating.
+Response: JSON object indicating success or failure.

+**GET /cars**
+Description: Retrieve a list of all cars.
+Response: JSON array of cars with details.

+**GET /popular**
+Description: Retrieve a list of cars sorted by popularity (number of votes) and alphabetically by make and model if necessary.
+Response: JSON array of popular cars with details.